MattiasKallio/snillrik-settings/README.md

 ## Get the WordPress customizer back
 In themes like the Twentytwentytwo it's really hard to find the link to the customizer.
 This adds it under Appearance, ...where he belongs!

+## Speculation loading
+Settings for speculation loading.
+This is a performance improvement that loads some scripts and styles in the background, so they are ready when needed.
+It can be turned off if you don't want it.

+## Remove WP Emoji
+Remove the WP Emoji script and styles.
+This is a performance improvement, since it removes a lot of unnecessary code that is loaded on every page.

+## Allow SVG uploads
+Allow SVG uploads to the media library.
+This is a security risk, so use it with caution.
+It allows you to upload SVG files, which can be used for icons and other graphics.

 ## Colors for Categories.
 Add a color field to the category to be able to add a background color to the category. you get it by using something like this:
 ```php